Is this art or can we get rid of it?

 In the course of modernization, the concept of art itself has expanded.
 Art now describes much more than just painting, music, and literature.
 Modern art is reflected in photography, graphics, and comics, in theater, film, and social media, as well as architecture, design and lighting.

 Modern art ignores seemingly all conditions and does not follow academic rules or divisions.
 It lets artistic styles and cultural boundaries run together.
 At the same time, it allows itself the freedom to reflect, work, and use according to artic need.
 Thus, the message hidden within each work of art is often only revealed to the viewer after in-depth engagement.
 Modern art can be interpreted in many different contexts and is largely dictated by the individual viewer.

 Good art is able to take something in the present and make it so perceptible and so tangible, that it is still meaningful and affecting for the viewer in the future.

-For many years a vacant building next to the magnificent Zwinger Palace and the luxurious Taschenbergpalais was the eyesore of the historic city center - right in the heart of Dresden.
-The thorough renovation of this allegedly "dead" terrain breathed new...
+A special art project in the heart of the city For many years a vacant building next to the magnificent Zwinger Palace and the luxurious Taschenbergpalais was the eyesore of the historic city center - right in the heart of Dresden.
+The thorough renovation...